-When your child was in elementary and high school, FERPA granted you rights to access and control your child's educational records.
+When your child was in elementary and high school, the Family Educational Rights and Privacy Act (FERPA) granted you rights to access and control your child's educational records.
 Now that your child is in college, these same laws transfer ownership of the records directly to your son or daughter.
 While parents understandably have an interest in a student's academic progress, they are not automatically granted access to a student's records without written consent of the student.

 For more information about how access to student records is granted, read on.